gordonl0811/LowLatencyProgramming/docs/branch_prediction.md

 Evaluated branches update their corresponding state machine by moving its state closer towards the "strongly not taken" and "strongly taken" states based on the result of the conditional branch.

 Another implementation of a branch predictor uses a "pattern history table", with its entries being two-bit counters.
 The advantage is that it can spot recurring patterns, which would not be picked up by the earlier example of the 4-state state machine.
+The branch predictor can then preemptively process the instructions that should follow the branch.

+With this understanding of branch predictors and how they operate, the penalties that can come with branches can be mitigated in a number of ways.
+One way is to use "predictable" data, i.e. data that will cause branches to mostly be either taken or not, which assists the branch predictor in making the correct decision for which instructions should be fetched.
+The next section demonstrates how the randomness of data being processed affects the execution speed of programs, therefore increasing the latency within the application.

+# Benchmark Results

-Consider the following function:
+Consider the following function, which returns the number of even numbers in a vector of integers:

 ```c++
 static int CountEvens(std::vector<int> &nums) {